 Aix is also famous as Paul Cézanne’s town and they play it up, hard.
 As you may know, Cézanne was a post-impressionist painter and the father of Cubism.
 We did many Cézanne-related activities, but I am going to put most of those in another post about what to do in Provence.

 We visited for almost two weeks in May.
 Since my mom and friend were with us for half the time, we wanted to find multi-generational activities in Provence that would meet everyone’s needs and wants.
+My mom had come in from Lyon where they had been on a river cruise and now wanted to explore more of southern France.

 Awesome Things To Do in Aix-en-Provence with Kids